lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Wrong Selected Cipher Suite {#wrong-selected}

-Error code 2 MUST only be used in a response to message_1 in case the cipher suite selected by the Initiator is not supported by the Responder, or if the Responder supports a cipher suite more preferred by the Initiator than the selected cipher suite, see {{resp-proc-msg1}}.
+Error code 2 MUST only be used when replying to message_1 in case the cipher suite selected by the Initiator is not supported by the Responder, or if the Responder supports a cipher suite more preferred by the Initiator than the selected cipher suite, see {{resp-proc-msg1}}.
 ERR_INFO is in this case denoted SUITES_R and is of type suites, see {{asym-msg1-form}}.
 If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
 If the Responder supports a cipher suite in SUITES_I other than the selected cipher suite (independently of if the selected cipher suite is supported or not) then SUITES_R MUST include the supported cipher suite in SUITES_I which is most preferred by the Initiator.
 SUITES_R MAY include a single cipher suite, i.e., be encoded as an int.
 If the Responder does not support any cipher suite in SUITES_I, then it SHOULD include all its supported cipher suites in SUITES_R in any order.

 ### Cipher Suite Negotiation

 After receiving SUITES_R, the Initiator can determine which cipher suite to select (if any) for the next EDHOC run with the Responder.

 If the Initiator intends to contact the Responder in the future, the Initiator SHOULD remember which selected cipher suite to use until the next message_1 has been sent, otherwise the Initiator and Responder will likely run into an infinite loop where the Initiator selects its most preferred and the Responder sends an error with supported cipher suites.
 After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC sessions.
 Note that if the Initiator or Responder is updated with new cipher suite policies, any cached information may be outdated.

+Note that the Initiator's list of supported cipher suites and order of preference is fixed (see {{asym-msg1-form}} and {{init-proc-msg1}}).
+Furthermore, the Responder SHALL only accept message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder supports (see {{resp-proc-msg1}}).
+Following this procedure ensures that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.

+If the selected cipher suite is not the first cipher suite which the Responder supports in SUITES_I received in message_1, then the Responder MUST discontinue the protocol, see {{resp-proc-msg1}}.
+If SUITES_I in message_1 is manipulated, then the integrity verification of message_2 containing the transcript hash TH_2 will fail and the Initiator will discontinue the protocol.

 ### Examples {#ex-neg}